I know most of the mainstream doctors look down upon the idea of “herbal pills” to give you the does of extra boost on

 Here are 10 very common problems which keep people from exercising regularly.
 Do they look familiar?
-The author faced all of problems, and more.
+The author faced all of the problems and more.
 Perhaps you have encountered a few of these fitness roadblocks also.
 Here’s a way to get around them and so that you can move forward towards fitness.

 2) Exercising is boring.